tymek300/Selene.io/README.md

 5. **Configure the project:**

    - Move the cloned repository to the XAMPP `htdocs` directory (e.g., `C:\xampp\htdocs` on Windows or `/Applications/XAMPP/htdocs` on macOS).
-   - Ensure the project files are accessible via `http://localhost/yourrepository`.
+   - Ensure the project files are accessible via `http://localhost/Selene.io`.

 6. **Update database configuration (if required):**

-   If your project includes a configuration file for database settings (e.g., `config.php`), ensure it contains the correct details for connecting to the `selene` database.
+   Ensure that project includes a configuration file for database settings which contains the correct details for connecting to the `selene` database(default: components/databaseConn.php).
 This typically involves setting the following parameters:

    ```php
    $servername = "localhost";